neu-se/CS4530-Spring-2024/Assignments/project-deliverable.md

 Your final team deliverable will include:
 * The implementation of your new feature, deployed to Netlify + Heroku / Render.com
 * Automated tests for your new feature
-* A report that describes how to use your new feature
+* A report that describes how to use your new feature and what was completed vs proposed
 * A poster and/or demo

 Accompanying the final team deliverable will be an *individual reflection*, which every student must submit on their own which will include your reflections on the evolution of your project concept, on the software engineering processes you used, and on your team's dynamics and collaboration.